kaustubhya/Web-Revision/javascript/notes/js.md

 loads title, calls script tag (simultaneously loads it with html) and loads body html.

-This way when network is slow, we donot need to wait for the scipt tag to load after the html is done loading.
+This way when network is slow, we do not need to wait for the script tag to load after the html is done loading.
 (It is loaded beforehand and immediately starts working after loading of html body).

 Defer Case: